techtimo/Spotmap/readme.txt

 🎉 Congrats!
 You just created your first Spotmap. 🎉

 To fine tune the map, there are some attributes we can pass with the shortcode:
-`maps=OpenTopoMap` will show only the OpenTopoMap as map.
-Default `"OpenStreetMap,OpenTopoMap"` If you create a mapbox API Key and store it in the settings page.
-You can choose other map types as well: `Outdoors,Streets,Satelite`
+`maps=opentopomap` will show only the opentopomap as map.
+Default `"openstreetmap,opentopomap"` If you create a mapbox API Key and store it in the settings page.
+You can choose other map types as well: `outdoors,streets,satelite`
-Use it like this: `maps="Satelite,Streets,OpenStreetMap"` This will show a satelite image as the selected map, but it can be changed to the other two maps (Streets, OpenStreetMap).
+Use it like this: `maps="mb-satelite,mb-streets,openstreetmap"` This will show a satelite image as the selected map, but it can be changed to the other two maps (mb-streets, openstreetmap).
+`map-overlays=openseamap` can be added to see the openseamap overlay in the map.
+(You need to zoom in quite a bit).
 `height=600` can define the height of the map in pixels.
-Default is `400`.
 `width=full` if you add this the map will appear in full width.
+Default is `normal`.
-Default is `normal` `mapcenter=last` can be used to zoom into the last known position.
+`mapcenter=last` can be used to zoom into the last known position.
 Default `all`.
-Can be set to `'gpx'` to center all GPX files (see below for configurations)
+Can be set to `'gpx'` to center all GPX files (see below for configurations).
 `splitlines=8` will split the lines between points if two points are sent with a difference greater than X hours.
 Default 12.
 Set to 0 if you don't like to see any line.
-`date-range-from=2021-01-01` can be used to show all points starting from date and time X. (Can lie in the future) `date-range-to=2022-01-01 19:00` can be used to show all points until date and time X.
+`date-range-from=2021-01-01` can be used to show all points starting from date and time X. (Can lie in the future).
+`date-range-to=2022-01-01 19:00` can be used to show all points until date and time X.
+`auto-reload=1` will auto update the map without the need to reload the page.
+`feeds` can be set, if multiple feeds get used.
+(See example below)

 The following attributes can be used to show GPX tracks:
-`gpx-name="Track 1,Track 2"` give the tracks a nice name
-`gpx-url="wordpress.com/gpx/track1.gpx,wordpress.com/gpx/track2.gpx" specify the URL of the GPX files.
+`gpx-name="Track 1,Track 2"` give the tracks a nice name.
+(Spaces can be used) `gpx-url="yourwordpress.com/wp-content/track1.gpx,yourwordpress.com/wp-content/track2.gpx" specify the URL of the GPX files.
+(You can upload GPX files to your blog like an image)
 `gpx-color="green,#347F33"` give your tracks some color.
 (It can be any color you can think of, or some hex values)

-If there are areas where tracks overlap each other, the track named first will be on top of the other.
+If there are areas where tracks overlap each other, the track named first will be on top of the others.

+Note: all the Default values of the attributes can be changed in the settings in Dashboard.
+This comes in handy, if you use several maps on the blog, and you like to configure them all in one place.
+Of course you can still use the attributes to overide the default values.

 Note: `feeds` must always match your feed name.
 This will show a bigger map and the points are all in yellow: